olgagaga/web3-learning/contracts/README.md

 ## Overview

 This smart contract enables commitment-based staking for the Web3 education platform.
-Users can stake testnet tokens to commit to learning goals (e.g., 7-day streaks).
+Users can stake Sepolia ETH to commit to learning goals (e.g., 7-day streaks).
 The backend provides signed attestations for milestone completion.
 Successful commitments earn rewards; failed ones contribute to a scholarship pool.

 ## Features